Forest Trails | Guided Mindful Run-Walks | Gondola | Luxury Resort Lodge | Outdoor Yoga | Fall Colors

 Upon returning to the lodge, you’ll have time to freshen up and check out of your room before meeting your retreat leader for the farewell lunch on the Mansfield Terrace and the official retreat closing.
 The final circle serves a powerful final sharing opportunity to reflect on what this experience revealed to you and what’ll take away and continue applying to your running at home.

-This afternoon, we offer airport transfers to the Birmingham Airport (for an additional fee) to get you to your flight on time for your travels home.
+This afternoon, we offer airport transfers to the Burlington Airport (for an additional fee) to get you to your flight on time for your travels home.

 Time on trail: 1 – 2 hours